Hope Solo pleads guilty to DWI, gets 30-day sentence, fine

 A responding officer could smell alcohol, and the warrant said Solo refused a field sobriety test.

-Solo was taken to the magistrate’s office, where she refused to take a Breathalyzer test, so police got a search warrant for a blood sample.
-Solo had a blood-alcohol concentration of 0.24%, three times the legal limit.
+Solo was taken to the magistrate’s office, where she refused to take an alcohol breath test, so police got a search warrant for a blood sample.
+Solo had a blood alcohol content of 0.24%, three times the legal limit.
 Tests also showed that Solo had THC in her system, according to a police report.

-Solo was dismissed from the national team following the 2016 Olympics in Brazil after calling the Swedish team ”cowards” for taking a defensive stance against the defending gold medalists, ending a laudable playing career that was also marred by controversy.
+Solo was dismissed from the national team following the 2016 Rio de Janeiro Olympics after calling the Swedish team “cowards” for taking a defensive stance against the defending gold medalists, ending a laudable playing career that was also marred by controversy.

 She was suspended for 30 days in early 2015 after she and husband Jerramy Stevens were pulled over in a U.S. Soccer-owned van and Stevens was charged with DUI.
 She was also benched after publicly questioning coach Greg Ryan’s decision to start Briana Scurry against Brazil during the 2007 World Cup, comments many saw as a slight against Scurry.